What they do

 Education and training

-To work as a shotfirer in Western Australia (WA) you must complete specialised training and obtain a shotfiring licence from the Department of Mines, Industry Regulation and Safety.
-The Department maintains a list of training providers accredited to deliver the necessary training.
-Training delivered by providers not on this list will not be accepted as evidence of competency for a shotfirer licence application.
+To become a shotfirer you will need to undertake specialised surface and/or underground operations training from a Department of Mines, Industry Regulation and Safety accredited registered training organisation.
+Training delivered by unaccredited providers will generally not be accepted as evidence of competency for a shotfirer licence application.